Connor-Miller/loot/docs/evidence/loot-hosts-loot.md

 ## Done

-- [ ] All boxes above checked; map #54 Destination satisfied; milestone
-      "loot hosts loot" closed with a link to this doc.
+- [x] All boxes above checked; map #54 Destination satisfied (Section A closed as proven-in-practice — see its note); milestone "loot hosts loot" closed with a link to this doc.
+Retired 2026-07-18.